SchachSebastian/me-web-interface/README.md

 > Some random prankster starts crafting 10 000 buttons. 😱
 > Be smart—protect your ME system.

-Once it’s up and running, open your browser and go to your server’s **public IP address** or **domain name** to access the ME system interface.
+Once it’s up and running, open your browser and go to your server’s **public IP address** or **domain name** to access the web interface.

 ---